 Once you're in the UEFI utility screen, move to Boot tab on the top of the screen.
 Use the arrow key to go to Secure Boot option and then press enter to select it.
 Use + or – to set Seucre Boot to Disable, and set Legacy Support to Enable, so that you will boot the computer in a common way.

 Note: Depending on the motherboard's BIOS/ UEFI firmware, the Secure Boot option may be listed under the "Boot", "Security", or "Authentication" tab.

 ASUS Secure Boot

 Next, press F10 to save the changes and exit the UEFI settings.

 That's for how to disable secure boot in Windows 8/ 8.1.
-Note that if you are Arm based Windows RT PCs and devices users, you can't disable secure boot because these devices have a locked boot loader.
+Note that if you're on an Arm-based Windows RT PC, you can't disable secure boot because these devices have a locked boot loader.